NVlabs/tiny-cuda-nn/README.md

 ```

 ### Manual JIT fusion

+Even larger speed-ups are possible when applications integrate more tightly with JIT fusion.
+For example, [Instant NGP](https://github.com/nvlabs/instant-ngp) achieves a 5x speedup by fusing the entire NeRF ray marcher into a single kernel.

 JIT fusion works by converting a given tiny-cuda-nn model to a CUDA device function and then compiling it into a kernel using CUDA's runtime compilation (RTC) feature.